ignite/cli/docs/guide/token_factory.md

 For the `MsgCreateDenom` message:

 - Remove `int32 supply = 8;`
-- Change the field order accordingly, so `canChangeMaxSupply` changes from 9 to 8
+- Change the field order accordingly, to update `canChangeMaxSupply` field order from 9 to 8

 These changes result in the following `MsgCreateDenom` message: